A significant number of people believe that cats are not particularly intelligent animals. We obviously do not think that here.

 - Most cats sleep in a ball, but why?

 Those who devote their lives to the research of cats believe that the habit of a cat sleeping in a ball is perfectly normal.
 At one time or another, every cat breed sleeps curled into a ball.
-I have found that cats have a good reason for their habits, actions, and behaviors.
+Often being curled into a ball will also include a paw draped over the facial area.

 |Why Do Cats Sleep in a Ball?|